Small-Mouthed Salamander

 Life Cycle

-Eggs are laid singly, in small, loose clusters, or in sausage-shaped masses of 6 to 30 eggs.
+Females lay eggs singly, in small, loose clusters, or in sausage-shaped masses of 6–30 eggs.
 These are attached to submerged twigs or plant material.
-Depending on water temperature, eggs may take 2 to 8 weeks to hatch into gilled, pond-type larvae.
-The larvae remain in the wetland for 2 to 4 months.
-Larvae typically move onto land from late May through July.
+Eggs take 2–8 weeks to hatch into gilled, pond-type larvae.
+The larvae remain in the wetland for 2–4 months.
+They typically move onto land from late May through July.

 For most of us, finding a salamander is not an everyday occurrence.
-When we see an unusual animal, we tend to take pictures of it, post them on our social media pages, and try to find it in a field guide.
+When we see an unusual animal, we tend to take pictures of it, post them on our social media pages, and try to learn its name and other facts about it.
 There is an inherent pleasure in learning about the natural world.

 As predators, small-mouthed salamanders help to limit populations of worms, slugs, and insects.